onier9702/velaio-server-technical-test/README.md

 # Database information

 I use here MariaDB inside the docker network so MariaDB is free and it is better MySql solution today.
-The Network is created between the cuban-server app and cuban-mariadb (database runnning).
+The Network is created between the velaio-server app and velaio-mariadb (database runnning).

 # Note